varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 ### Vulnerability Definition

-- When software is in a cirumstance where the program fails to hehave according to intentions
+- When software is in a circumstance where the program fails to behave according to intentions
 - When the program fails to be secure

 ### Vulnerability Disclosure